 “All men have fears, but the brave put down their fears and go forward, sometimes to death, but always to victory” - How to Win Friends and Influence People

 Just a few minutes ago I felt compelled to write a new post and as usual, I wanted to just speak what’s on my mind and let it develop into whatever subject that may come out.
-I was pondering a few thoughts on happiness, what creates it, why it can be so abundant at times, and other times so out of reach.
-This thought led me to think about the moments I’ve felt most thrilled with life, must fulfilled and most happy.
-It always happens when you take action, when you achieve something great, when you’re interacting with people and really connect with them.
+I was pondering a few thoughts on happiness, what creates it, why it can be so abundant at times, and other times, so out of reach.
+This thought led me to think about the moments I’ve felt most thrilled with life, most fulfilled, and most happy.
+It always happens when you take action, when you achieve something great, when you’re interacting with people, and really connecting with them.
 To me these are some of the things that happy moments are made of.
 Then I realized that a lot of times, we aren’t living in a way that creates a constant flow of these moments and a big part of what prevents them is fear.
-And I’m not going to sit here and write on a subject as basic as overcoming fear which has been talked about in an idealized way over and over again.
-I want to put a focus on preconditioning and how society plays such a drastic role in creating most of our fears.
+I’m not going to sit here and write on a subject as basic as overcoming fear which has been talked about in an idealized way over, and over again.
+I want to put a focus on preconditioning, and how society plays such a drastic role in creating most of our fears.

 Let’s get started with the issue of fear and cover some of the basics.
 If you are going to live life to the fullest you have to make decisions and go after the things you want.
 You cannot let fear of the things you don’t want be a motivator in your decision making.
 Fear is negativity.
 Fear is entertaining the thought of a possible negative outcome.
 Fear is worrying, and worrying is wasted emotional energy.
-You should never worry about anything unless you’re in a position where you can take ACTION and do something to change it, because WORRYING itself won’t change anything.
-It’s totally pointless and completely irrational.
-Additionally, expect things to work out and go your way until they don’t and when they don’t do something about it.
+You should never worry about anything unless you’re in a position where you can take ACTION and do something to change it, because WORRYING itself changes nothing.
+It’s totally pointless, and completely irrational.
+Additionally, expect things to work out and go your way until they don’t.
+And when they don’t, do something about it.

 So what are we afraid of?
 Often times, people are afraid of uncertainty.
-They’re afraid of commitment, afraid to make themselves vulnerable, afraid of humiliation, afraid thing won’t work out the way they planned, afraid to be alone, afraid that by going after what they truly want they may never achieve it, so they stay on the same path of complacency, never reaching their full potential.
-Most of these fears are irrational and stem from a lack of self confidence.
-If you believe in yourself, you trust yourself to act and make decisions in any circumstance, and you know that whatever comes up, you can handle.
+They’re afraid of commitment, afraid to make themselves vulnerable, afraid of humiliation, afraid thing won’t work out the way they planned, afraid to be alone, afraid that by going after what they truly want they may never achieve it, so they stay on the safe path of complacency, never reaching their full potential.
+Most of these fears are irrational and stem from a lack of self-confidence.
+If you believe in yourself, you trust yourself to act, to make decisions in any circumstance, and you know that whatever comes up, you can handle.
 You also understand that anything you want you can obtain if you’re willing to commit to it, invest the time, learn as much as you can, and do whatever it takes to get to where you want to be.

 One of my biggest fears is that I will allow fear to have an influence on the decisions I make.
 Fear is scarcity mentality.
 If you’re in a relationship that isn’t everything you’ve dreamed it would be and you stay, then you believe that finding something better is scarce, or not probable.
 If you know what you’re worth deep down and you settle for less you will NEVER be totally satisfied.
 You can only lie to yourself for so long.
 Eventually your true feelings will surface and evading your intuition will come back to hurt you in the end.

 You have to know what you want out of life and if you don’t, I suggest you think about it.
-Start writing down whatever you can come up with and once you have your ideals, your dreams, and your purpose, you then must have complete faith that you will obtain this for yourself.
-It may take time and a lot of hard work, but if know your own value and want the best for yourself you’ll do whatever it takes to create the life you’ve dreamed of.
+Start writing down whatever you can come up with.
+Once you have your ideals, your dreams, and your purpose, you then must have complete faith that you will obtain this for yourself.
+It may take time and a lot of hard work.
+But if know your own value and want the best for yourself you’ll do whatever it takes to create the life you’ve dreamed of.
 You only live once, so make it count and never settle.

-So that rant went on longer than anticipated.
 Now I’m going to get into social conditioning and why people in modern times seem to be so irrationally fearful.
 To put it simple, people don’t think for themselves.
-They don’t have their own set of values, they don’t know what they want out of life, they let the media and corporate marketing propaganda dictate what’s important in life, so they end up with a shallow superficial set of values with no depth what so ever.
-This creates masses of unsure, insecure people trying to live up to superficial standards that mean nothing and even if achieved, will leave them feeling empty inside.
+They don’t have their own set of values, they don’t know what they want out of life, they let the media and corporate marketing propaganda dictate what’s important in life, so they end up with a shallow, superficial set of values with no depth what so ever.
+This creates masses of unsure, insecure people trying to live up to superficial standards that mean nothing, and even if achieved, will leave them feeling empty inside.

-Society values money, looks, status, consumerism and material possessions.
+Society values money, looks, status, consumerism, and material possessions.
 What do these things do for you as a person?
-If you were to get all the superficial toys, status and looks right now how would that change your life?
-How would that change who you are as a person and how you feel inside?
-Sure, it would be great at first, but a year or two into it when the law of familiarity kicks in and you take these things for granted as much as you do running water, grocery stores, refrigeration, heating and air conditioning, all of which, up until the past 100 years or so would have been paradise for any human being, you’re right back to feeling the same way you did before.
+If you were to get all the superficial toys, status, and looks right now how would that change your life?
+How would that change who you are as a person, and how you feel inside?
+Sure, it would be great at first, but a year or two into it when the law of familiarity kicks in and you take these things for granted as much as you do running water, grocery stores, refrigeration, heat, and air conditioning, all of which, up until the past 100 years or so would have been paradise for any human being, you’re right back to feeling the same way you did before.

-This will only come from living your purpose, having your own values, knowing that you’re an exceptional human being based on the fact that you are living your values, that you stand for something and that you decide what matter in your life.
-You think for yourself, you thrive to be the best person you can be, to continuously evolve and to have your existence make the world a better place in one way or another.
+This will only come from living your purpose, having your own values, knowing that you’re an exceptional human being based on the fact that you are living your values, that you stand for something, and that you decide what matters in your life.
+You think for yourself, you thrive to be the best person you can be, to continuously evolve and to have your existence make the world a better place in one way, or another.

 The key is to open your eyes and see the world for yourself.
 Consciously decide to wake up and determine what matters to you, not anyone else.
-You have to create an internally validated reality where you value your own mind, your own perception and your own judgment above what anyone else thinks.
+You have to create an internally validated reality where you value your own mind, your own perception, and your own judgment above what anyone else thinks.
 Stop caring what other people think.
-Realize that gaining others approval means nothing if you don’t have your own approval.
+Realize that gaining others approval means nothing if you don’t have your own.
 Stop seeking reactions and assurance from everyone else.
 Do not live in an externally validated reality because you will always be chasing approval and acceptance of others.
-If you have your own approval, if you’re accepting of yourself and you know that you’ve put in the work to become a decent person, that’s all that matters.
-This is where true self confidence comes from.
+If you have your own approval, if you’re accepting of yourself, and you know that you’ve put in the work to become a decent person, that’s all that matters.
+This is where true self-confidence comes from.

 We need to start to become aware of the ways in which we are limited by social programming, and how it may be causing us to fear things that are really quite petty.
 Always face your fears and expose yourself to the things you’re afraid of.
 This is how you overcome fear.

 Think outside the box, make your own judgments and don’t allow the masses to place limitations on what you decide to do in life.
 The masses are easily influenced and will swallow anything the media forces down their thoughts.
 Just look at the tabloid garbage that floods the headlines on CNN while there are wars going on that we never hear about, legislation being passed that goes unmentioned, and politicians who actually care about what’s good for the people, not their own personal gain, who are completely ignored for that very reason.
-Challenge conventional beliefs and realize that the way we live now may be looked back upon in fifty years as totally ignorant and archaic.
-Free yourself to explore many possibilities and question your preconditioned beliefs, perspectives and way of living.
+Challenge conventional beliefs and realize that the way we live now may be looked back upon in fifty years as totally ignorant, and archaic.
+Free yourself to explore many possibilities.
+Question your preconditioned beliefs, perspectives, and way of living.

-Thanks for reading.
-I really do appreciate those who take the time to read these posts in their entirety and hope that you’ve gotten something out of it.
+I really do appreciate those who take the time to read these posts in there entirety, and hope that you’ve gotten something out of it.
 At the end of the day that’s what it’s all about.
 Constructive change, empowering new thought processes, and exposure to different perspectives.
-So thanks again and until next time, live life fearlessly.
+So thank you, and until next time, live life fearlessly.